 Intentional or accidental, we’re sure Nike hopes so.
 At the very least, it’s cool to see Abloh adding appeal to skate steeze and the massive year the SB Dunk will likely have.
 Once again, Virgil is at the cutting-edge of shifting outfit silos and the way people dress.
 For that, props.

-UPDATE 1/21: Our friends at Upscale Hype have offered a look into the making of the new Louis Vuitton sneaker while @liljupiterr has posted shots of multiple colorways.
+On top of that, our friends at Upscale Hype have offered a look into the making of the new Louis Vuitton sneaker while @liljupiterr has posted shots of multiple colorways.
 Peep it all in the IG video and post below.